Kimi450/ubuntu_server/ubuntu-server/README.md

     ssh-copy-id <remote-user>@<server-ip>
     ```
 - Update the hosts.yaml file to update the IP of the server
+- Install ansible
+  - ```
+    sudo apt update
+    sudo apt install software-properties-common
+    sudo add-apt-repository --yes --update ppa:ansible/ansible
+    sudo apt install ansible
+    ```
 - Run the ansible runner script
   - `./run.sh`

+# Exposed services
+### Grafana
+Grafana can be accessed on `<SERVER_IP>:3000` through the client on the same LAN.
+### Kubernetes API server
+The kubernetes API server is accessible on `<SERVER_IP>:6969` through the client on the same LAN/